Amitminer/TimerAPI/README.md

 # TimerAPI
-tried using schedule tasks? them try TimerAPI :)
+tried using schedule tasks? then try TimerAPI :)